Theatre Review: Elephant, Greenwich Theatre

 Theatre Review: Volpone, Greenwich Theatre

-March 29, 2010 by Peter Jolly
+March 29, 2010 By Peter Jolly

 One of Greenwich Theatre’s highlights last year was its collaboration with Stage on Screen resulting in productions of Dr Faustus and The School for Scandal.
 These plays won national critical claim, transferred to DVD and are, by all accounts, selling well to schools throughout the country.
 The productions marked a welcome return to producing by our theatre and 2009’s Dr Faustus was unashamedly local, using a set and props that looked as though they’d been borrowed from the Royal Observatory for the purpose.
 Even the DVD of the production began with a high-speed trip down the Thames taking in local sights before arriving at Greenwich Theatre.